-In 1637 John Hampden was prosecuted for refusing to pay the Ship Tax on his lands in Buckinghamshire and Oxfordshire.
-He appeared before the Court Exchequer and although he was found guilty, the publicity surrounding the case made him one of the most popular men in England.
+In November, Hampden was prosecuted for refusing to pay the Ship Money on his lands in Buckinghamshire and Oxfordshire.
+The court case was a test of power between sovereign and subject.
+The judges voted seven against five in favour of conviction but the publicity surrounding the case made Hampton one of the most popular men in England.
+(6) More importantly, if "ship money was legal, non-parliamentary government had come to stay".
+(7)

 Spain and France are joining together to root out our religion...
 They have a large number of soldiers in Brittany ready to invade us...
 The great business of providing money for ships, which used to be charged on the port towns and neighbouring shires, is too heavy for them alone, therefore the Council have cast up the whole charge of the fleet, and have divided it among all the counties.